Niagara Frontier Trekkers

 Backpacking Assistance Program

-Our guides are all BSA volunteers with backpacking experience, and are patient and enjoy working with scout aged groups.
+Our guides are all BSA volunteers and Merit Badge Counselors with backpacking experience, are patient, and enjoy working with scout-aged groups.
 All of our leaders are minimally trained in:

 - Youth Protection